The Best Resources for Asian and Pacific Islander Entrepreneurs

 Asian American and Pacific Islander (AAPI) entrepreneurs own and manage businesses across all industries, including small businesses and corporations.
 AAPI businesses generate over $707 billion each year, the highest revenue totals of any minority group in the United States, according to the New American Economy.

-The Kauffman index reports that AAPI entrepreneurs own 6.2% of small businesses in the United States.
+The 2019 Kauffman index reports that AAPI entrepreneurs own 6.2% of small businesses in the United States.
+A report from the Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship (National ACE) counts 2.2 million AAPI business owners in 2021.
 Despite this large percentage of entrepreneurial business ownership, few AAPI entrepreneurs seek financial assistance from corporations and banks for their business operations.

 During the COVID-19 pandemic, 63% of AAPI small-business owners experienced negative effects to their business, more than the average for all small business owners in the United States.
+ACE states it was the lone national AAPI Chamber to receive a CARES grant from the Minority Business Development Authority (MBDA) in 2021.
 The advancement of AAPI entrepreneurial business ventures, like that of all business ventures, relies on continued resource investment.

 Scholarships for AAPI MBA students and professional organizations for AAPI entrepreneurs offer invaluable business-related resources.
 Supporting AAPI entrepreneurs' needs can mean providing access to cybersecurity, revenue-planning advice, supply chain management tools, corporate contract acquisition support, and leadership development specialists.